khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 # Data, Types and Scope
 -------------
 ## Types
+A set of values
+If we say x is of type T then we are implying the x ∈ T.
+If an expression E is of type T then we are implying that when E is evaluated the result of that would be of type a T.
+Each operation associated with a type must act uniformly when applied to all values of the type.
 Types are sets that defined by the values the set contains and the operations on these values.
 ### Primitive Types
 cannot be decomposed into simpler values.
 - **Boolean**